Abstract by Amadeo Gabino

 Medium: Ink on paper

 Condition: Image good.
-Age-related ware on frame please see photos.
+Age-related wear on frame - please see photos.